mailbox-encore/VstHostSwitcher/README.md

 ## Description

-The purpose of these [PowerShell scripts](https://docs.microsoft.com/fr-fr/powershell/scripting/overview?view=powershell-6) is to simplify the automatic switching between 32 and 64 bits VST plugins hosts installed on your MS Windows PC.
+The purpose of these small [PowerShell scripts](https://docs.microsoft.com/fr-fr/powershell/scripting/overview?view=powershell-6) is to simplify the automatic switching between 32 and 64 bits VST plugins hosts installed on my MS Windows PC.

 If you have both x86 and x64 version of VST plugins and you do not always need to launch a 'heavy' DAW to open them and do some 'knob tweaking' to create new sound presets, you may already use a VST plugin host application like the followings ones: